Donald J. Trump Presidential Library: Incorporation

 The Donald J. Trump Presidential Library Fund Inc. was incorporated in Florida on December 20, 2024.
+According to the articles of incorporation filed in Florida, the purpose of the Donald J. Trump Presidential Library Fund Inc. is "to preserve and steward the legacy of President Donald J. Trump and his presidency."

 This incorporation occurred six days following the disclosure that ABC News had agreed to donate $15 million to settle a defamation lawsuit filed by Donald J. Trump against the network.
 The settlement was intended to support Trump's future presidential foundation and museum.
 On July 2, 2025, Trump settled another case against Paramount for its work on a 60 Minutes interview that it was argued misled the American public during the 2024 presidential election.
-Trump was awarded $16 million which will go to the Trump Library.
+Trump was awarded $16 million to go to the Trump Library.
+In addition to agreements from X and Meta, the project received $63 million in commitments.

-Per Florida state corporate records, the corporation was established by Jacob Roth, a Florida-based attorney known for his involvement in forming Trump-related entities, including the establishment of corporations: Trump Vance Inauguration Committee, Inc., and Trump Vance Inaugural Committee, Inc. which along with the Donald J. Trump Presidential Library Fund, Inc. have been involved in the settlement of lawsuits on behalf of Donald Trump and family.
+The corporation was established by Jacob Roth, a Florida-based attorney known for his involvement in forming Trump-related entities, including the establishment of corporations: Trump Vance Inauguration Committee, Inc., and Trump Vance Inaugural Committee, Inc. which along with the Donald J. Trump Presidential Library Fund, Inc. have been involved in the settlement of lawsuits on behalf of Donald Trump and family.
+The corporation was administratively dissolved in September 2025 after failing to file an annual report.
+A second nonprofit, the Donald J. Trump Presidential Library Foundation, Inc., was created in 2025 and reported $50 million in contributions, though it did not state if it had taken possession of the previous entity's settlements.
+In March 2026, Congressional Democrats opened a probe to determine where the $63 million in lawsuit settlements earmarked for the library had gone.

-According to the articles of incorporation filed in Florida, the purpose of the Donald J. Trump Presidential Library Fund Inc. is "to preserve and steward the legacy of President Donald J. Trump and his presidency."